A poster for the new documentary “Unveiled: Daisy Bates and Johnny Cash.”

 I briefly interviewed Carter 25 years ago at an event in South Florida while working as a reporter for Miami station WIOD, NewsRadio 610.
 He was appearing at Books and Books in Coral Gables in January 1999.
 That was at the same time as a U.S. Senate trial of President Bill Clinton on charges of perjury and obstruction of justice regarding a sexual relationship with White House intern Monica Lewinski.
 I asked Carter his thoughts on the trial, as well as changes in politics since his time in office.

-AUDIO: Interviewing former President Jimmy Carter in January 1999 at Books and Books in Coral Gables, Florida.
+AUDIO: Interviewing former President Jimmy Carter in January 1999 in Coral Gables, Florida.

 Much was been written about Carter since his death.
 While he only served one term, Carter received high praise for how he lived his life.
-I was very appreciative that he gave me a few minutes going into the event, providing some thoughtful comments.
+I was very appreciative that he gave me a few minutes going into the event, providing thoughtful comments to my questions.

 INTERVIEW TRANSCRIPT: